Adapting LLaMA Decoder to Vision Transformer: Experiments

 \subsection{Comparison with Recent Architectures on ImageNet-1K Classification}

-We conducted experiments on the ImageNet-1K~\cite{deng2009imagenet} benchmark with different model sizes (\ie, iLLaMA-T/S/B/L) to examine its scalability.
-Detailed architecture configurations are in Appendix~\ref{sec:8.1}.
+We conducted experiments on the ImageNet-1K~\cite{deng2009imagenet} benchmark with different model sizes (\ie, iLLaMA-T/S/B/L).
+Detailed architecture configurations are shown in Table~\ref{tab:hyper} of Appendix~\ref{sec:8.1}.
+Our ImageNet-1K/21K (pre-)training and ImageNet-1K fine-tuning recipes are shown in Table~\ref{tab:setup_pretrain} and Table~\ref{tab:setup_finetune} of Appendix~\ref{sec:8.3}.
+We also study the use of LLaMA2-7B pre-trained weights for iLLaMA initialization, and the paradigm and results are detailed in Figure~\ref{fig:weight_selection} and Table~\ref{tab:weight_selection} in Appendix~\ref{sec:8.9}.

-\textbf{ImageNet-1K training.} ImageNet-1K dataset contains 1281167 training images and 50000 testing images from 1000 classes.
-We train iLLaMA-T/S/B on ImageNet-1K for 300 epochs with AdamW optimizer~\cite{loshchilov2017decoupled} and a batch size of 4096.
+\textbf{ImageNet-1K training.} We train iLLaMA-T/S/B on ImageNet-1K for 300 epochs with AdamW optimizer~\cite{loshchilov2017decoupled} and a batch size of 4096.
 The ImageNet-1K trained iLLaMA-T/B models are, in fact, the outcome of the explorations completed in Section~\ref{sec:3.6}.
 For the settings of soft mask schedule, cutoff epochs, and learning rate warmup epochs, we tune slightly for the iLLaMA-S model.

-\textbf{ImageNet-21K pre-training.} We use the `Winter21 variant of ImageNet-21K-P' (refered to as ImageNet-21K) dataset~\cite{ridnik2021imagenet} \footnote{downloaded from: https://www.image-net.org/download-images.php} for large-scale pre-training, which contains 11060223 training images and 522500 testing images from 10450 classes.
-Only the train set was used.
+\textbf{ImageNet-21K pre-training.} We use the `Winter21 variant of ImageNet-21K-P' (refered to as ImageNet-21K) dataset~\cite{ridnik2021imagenet} \footnote{downloaded from: https://www.image-net.org/download-images.php} for the large-scale pre-training of our iLLaMA, which contains 11,060,223 training images and 522,500 testing images from 10,450 classes.
+Only the training set was used.
 We pre-train iLLaMA-B/L on ImageNet-21K for 90 epochs using a constant soft mask schedule, with cutoff epochs and learning rate warmup epochs set to 30 and 5, respectively.
-Detailed recipes can be found in Appendix~\ref{subsec:8.2.2}.

-\textbf{ImageNet-1K fine-tuning.} We fine-tune the iLLaMA-B model, trained on ImageNet-1K, at a resolution of 384$\times$384.
-Similarly, the iLLaMA-B/L model, trained on ImageNet-21K, was fine-tuned at resolutions of 224$\times$224 and 384$\times$384, respectively.
+\textbf{ImageNet-1K fine-tuning.} For iLLaMA-B model trained on ImageNet-1K, we fine-tune at a resolution of 384$\times$384.
+Similarly, for the iLLaMA-B/L model trained on ImageNet-21K, we fine-tune at resolutions of 224$\times$224 and 384$\times$384, respectively.
 All fine-tuning was conducted for 30 epochs using the AdamW optimizer.
 We follow DeiT~\cite{touvron2021training} for interpolating positional embeddings to allow our iLLaMA to handle inputs at a higher resolution.
-Other settings are detailed in Appendix~\ref{subsec:8.2.3}.